- Dr Oliver Escobar

-From November 2013, I have worked on Mixed Methods research and teaching with Prof. Andrew Thompson using data from a large study of the European Commission.
+Since 2014, I have worked on mixed methods research and teaching with Prof. Andrew Thompson using data from a large study of the European Commission.
 I recently concluded the first part of an international study of 'People who make a difference in neighbourhoods' using Q Methodology with colleagues in England, Netherlands and Denmark.

 Teaching and Training

-I have given lectures and workshops on dialogue and deliberation, citizen participation, political communication, policy analysis, political theory, qualitative research, science public engagement, facilitation and consensus building.
+I have designed undergraduate and postgraduate couses, as well as practitioner training workshops, on dialogue and deliberation, citizen participation, political communication, policy analysis, political theory, qualitative research, science public engagement and facilitation.

-I also enjoy developing bespoken training on my areas of research and practice, and I've done so with various public and third sector organisations.
-For instance, in 2014 I designed and delivered (with Wendy Faulkner) a capacity building programme on participatory budgetting for 3 of Glasgow's Area Partnerships.
+I enjoy developing bespoken training with various public and third sector organisations.
+For instance, in 2014 I designed and delivered (with Wendy Faulkner) a capacity building programme on participatory budgeting for 3 of Glasgow's Area Partnerships.